HMS Royalist (1807): Commander George Downie

 Commander George Downie replaced Maxwell in June 1810 at Portsmouth.

 About 4 miles off St. Valery en Caux on 5 December 1810, Royalist captured the privateer lugger Roi de Naples, of 14 guns and 48 men.
 She was a few hours out of Dieppe and had captured nothing.
 She came into Dover.

-Then on 18 December, Royalist was about 15 miles off Fécamp when she took the privateer Aventuriers (Aventurière), of 14 guns and 50 me, a one month old lugger a few days into her first cruise.
+Then on 18 December, Royalist was about 15 miles off Fécamp when she took the privateer Aventuriers (Aventurière), of 14 guns and 50 men, a one month old lugger a few days into her first cruise.
 She had taken nothing.
 Adventuriers came into the Downs on the next day. (unnumbered, p.
 333):

 Royalist was between Saint-Valery-en-Caux and Fecamp on 3 February 1811 when she sighted a strange sail.
 Royalist soon made the stranger out to be a privateer lugger and gave chase.
 A few hours into the chase Castilian came up and the two British brigs were able to get the lugger to strike.
 She was Braconnier, had a crew of 47 men, and had thrown overboard her 10 guns during the chase.
 She was two days out of St. Valery and had made no captures.
 HMS Zephyr was in sight.
 Braconnier came into the Downs.

 On 12 August Royalist captured the smuggler Extra.
 Then on the 18th she captured the smuggler Dove.

 On 7 October Royalist chased a privateer but lost her quarry when Royalist lost her main top gallant mast.

 Then on 19 December Royalist was between Dover and Calais when she captured the privateer Rôdeur after a two-hour chase and an exchange of fire.
 Rôdeur was armed with 14 guns and had a crew of 60 men.
 In the engagement Royalist had one man killed and five men wounded; Rôdeur had one man killed and 11 men wounded.
 Rôdeur, which Royalist had captured between Folkestone and Dungeness, came into Ramsgate.
 Royalist was in company with Skylark and Rosario awhen Royalist captured "Rondeur" on 19 December.

 On 25 December Royalist captured Po.

 On the night of 6 January 1812 Royalist was off Folkestone where after a short chase she captured the French privateer lugger Furet.
 Furet, of 14 guns and 56 men, and was two days out of Calais.
 She had taken no prizes.

 Also on 6 January Royalist recovered nine barrels of brandy at sea.

 On 10 August Royalist captured Pileus, a smuggler.

 On 29 December Royalist captured a French privateer lugger Rusé off Hythe, Kent.
 Rusé, of 16 guns and 65 men, was an entirely new vessel on her first cruise.
 She one man killed and one wounded, and her main mast was shot away before she surrendered.
 This single-ship action resulted in the Admiralty awarding the surviving claimants the NGSM with clasp "Royalist 29 Decr.
 1812".